enkidevs/curriculum/cpp/cpp-core/more-data-types-cpp/vectors-ii.md

 ## Practice

-Given the `nums` array, use the built-in method to add the number 7 to it:
+Given the `nums` vector, use the built-in method to add the number 7 to it:
 ```cpp
 #include <vector>